Hydra-Chain/hydragon-nodee/README.md

 Validator Address = 0x...
 ```

-Send it to Hydra's team, so they can whitelist your address to be able to participate as validator.

 ### Register account as validator and stake

-After Hydra's team confirms you are whitelisted you have to register your account as a validator and stake a given amount.
+Hydra's validator set is unique as it offers a permissionless opportunity on a first come/first serve.
+It supports up to 150 validators and uses exponentiating formula to ensure consolidation is countered for a maximum Nakamoto Coefficient.
+The requirements to become a validator: a) to have a minimum of 15,000 HYDRA and b) there to be vacant slots in the validator sets.
+Inactive validators are going to be ejected after 72 hours in order to ensure fair environment and highest level of network security.

+After ensuring you have a minimum of 15,000 HYDRA in your validator wallet, you can execute the following command.

 ```
-hydra hydragon register-validator --data-dir ./node-secrets --stake 99000000000000000000 --chain-id 8844 --jsonrpc http://localhost:8545
+hydra hydragon register-validator --data-dir ./node-secrets --stake 15000000000000000000000 --chain-id 8844 --jsonrpc http://localhost:8545
 ```

 The above command both register the validator and stakes the specified amount.